meerkat-io/disorder/README.md

 # Disorder

-Disorder is schema free, strong type, streamable, with minimal data types bson like binary protocol.
+Disorder is schema free, strong type, streamable bson like binary protocol.
 It can used as communication protocol or data storage format.

 ## Data bype